mmozeiko/wcap/README.md

 Changelog
 =========

+##### 2021.12.21
+ * allow to choose integrated vs discrete GPU to use for encoding
+ * keep proper encoded video stream time when no new frames are captured

 ##### 2021.12.18
  * fixed wrong audio timestamps when encoding audio
  * fixed wrong d3d11 calls to copy texture when size is odd
- * fixed hang when encoding audio & video with too many dropped frames
+ * fixed hanging when encoding audio & video with too many dropped frames

 ##### 2021.12.08
  * fixed compute shaders to work on older D3D11 hardware